security-notes/infobyte-faraday-wiki/LDAP.md

 After doing the modifications save the file and run the `./faraday-server.pyc --write-config` to apply the changes.
 Run this command every time you change the LDAP configuration.

 ### Migrating to LDAP

-When LDAP is enabled, the permissions set for local users over Workspaces are erased, which makes these Workspaces publicly available immediately after restarting the server.

 1. Logout all clients (WEBUI and GTK) and users and then stop Faraday Server.
 2. Enable LDAP in the Faraday Server configuration file.